How Rust’s Compiler Catches What Coding Agents Get Wrong

 }

 Everything is explicit.
 UrgentEmail contains an Email, which contains a Notification.
-There’s no implicit method resolution through inheritance chains.
+No implicit method resolution through inheritance chains.
 An agent reading UrgentEmail::send() sees exactly what it does: mark urgent, delegate to email.send().
-No hidden behavior inherited from parent classes.
-No super calls that require tracing back through the hierarchy.
-The structure is visible in the type definitions, and behavior is implemented directly on each type.
+No hidden behavior.
+No super calls requiring you to trace back through the hierarchy.

 Rust’s match expressions require handling all possible cases; the compiler enforces exhaustiveness.
-When an agent generates a match statement, it must account for every variant, or the code won’t compile.
+When an agent generates a match statement, it has to account for every variant, or the code won’t compile.

-Agents often forget edge cases.
-They focus on the primary paths and overlook the variants that occur less frequently.
+I’ve found that agents often forget edge cases.
+They focus on the happy path and overlook variants that occur less frequently.
 In languages with non-exhaustive matching, these forgotten cases become runtime failures.
-In Rust, they’re compile-time errors that the agent must fix before moving forward.
+In Rust, they’re compile-time errors that the agent has to fix before moving on.

 enum Message {